isaquealves/isaquealves/README.md

  - micromanagement
  - code smells
  - to not participate in discussions of solutions I will be responsible for, somehow, implement.

 And I love telling stories to my daughters and not the same stories that everyone tells: each story is filled with their daily experiences, their fears and their dreams.

-I have a blog that I use to share some ideas, discoveries and tips.
+Need to mention that I have a blog that I use to share some ideas, discoveries and tips.
 It is written in brazilian portuguese but I plan to start reediting some of the texts to be available in english too.

 I'm trying so hard to overcome my shyness and run a successful YT channel but everytime I finish a video, I see something wrong like last two times I forgot to activate the microphone...
 So this is me...
 What about you?
 Can we have a talk?
 Can you call me?
 Can I call you?
 Feel free to contact me.
 You'll be welcome.